--A[scHDpftumiJRbeokgN+N+N] : assembly file options s: symbolic arguments are replaced by numbers c: no C source code is printed H: hexadecimal numbers only D: decimal numbers only p: no '.' in front of decimal constants f: no object format directive is printed t: no tabulators, normal spaces only u: no extra info at the end of the assembly file m: single source line only i: no source indentation, straight left margin J: put source after instructions to achieve a compact assembly file.
+-A[scHDpftumiJRbeokgN+N+N] : assembly file options s: symbolic arguments are replaced by numbers c: no C source code is printed H: hexadecimal numbers only D: decimal numbers only P: use '.' in front of decimal constants f: no object format directive is printed t: no tabulators, normal spaces only u: no extra info at the end of the assembly file m: single source line only i: no source indentation, straight left margin J: put source after instructions to achieve a compact assembly file.
 R: detailed macro expansion b: do not add rambank info to variables in the assembly file e: do not add ',1' to instructions when result is written back to the register o: do not replace OPTION with OPTION_REG k: do not convert all hexadecimal numbers $(11h \rightarrow 0x11)$ g: do not use PROCESSOR instead of the list directive N+N+N: label, mnemonic and argument spacing.
 Default is 8+6+10.

--b : do not update bank selection bits 12 bit core: FSR.5 and 6 14 bit core: STATUS.RP0 and RP1
+-b : do not update bank selection bits 12 bit core: FSR.5 and 6 14 bit core: STATUS.RP0 and RP1 p : partial preprocessing i : no include files m: modify symbols